esentialss/btlo-writeups/phishing-analiysis-2.md

 <img width="77" height="25" alt="{CB52EF13-F9C3-4121-992D-E3A602B3805F}" src="https://github.com/user-attachments/assets/62e41dd3-b3ab-4ddf-9da0-18cb4b4ebfda" />

-So I pasted and this also didn't work, so I debugged the URL on this site https://www.urldecoder.org/ and tried again but again it didn't worked.
+So I pasted and this also didn't work, so I debugged the URL on this site https://www.urldecoder.org/ and tried again but again it didn't work.

-Next I tried see the page on web.archive.org I pasted the full URL and it worked.
+Next I tried to see the page on web.archive.org I pasted the full URL and it worked.

 <img width="1886" height="523" alt="{6C664000-68D8-4D42-8F81-DB28FBA2A548}" src="https://github.com/user-attachments/assets/fb369cee-df68-4b8a-84a3-43df7ea7bc3c" />